AdvoCare

-AdvoCare International, LLC is an American dietary supplement company.
-They are a direct sales company and a former multi-level marketing company that was charged with operating a pyramid scheme.
-The company, headquartered in Richardson, TX, was founded in 1993 by Charles Ragus.
+AdvoCare International, LLC is an American dietary supplement company, headquartered in Richardson, Texas.
+They develop and distribute a range of wellness products, including energy, hydration, gut health, immune support, and sports performance products.
+Founded in 1993 by Charles E. Ragus as a multi-level marketing model.
+In 2019, AdvoCare transitioned to a consumer omnichannel model after being charged with operating a pyramid scheme in 2018.

 History

 Charles Ragus founded AdvoCare in 1993 as a multi-level marketing (MLM) company to distribute dietary supplement products.
 The name AdvoCare is short for "Advocates Who Care".
 Before founding AdvoCare, Ragus worked as a regional vice president for Fidelity Union Insurance, and as a MLM distributor for Herbalife.
 He had initially founded the MLM company Omnitrition International in 1989.
 Ragus was in training camp with the National Football League's Kansas City Chiefs in the 1960s.
 He died in 2001 at the age of 58.

 In May 2007, Richard H. Wright became president and CEO of AdvoCare.
 He had previously served as Chief of Staff for US Representative Jim McCrery.

 In October 2019, the FTC ruled that Advocare had operated as an illegal pyramid scheme.
 AdvoCare did not admit to or deny allegations but did agree to change how they did business.
 According to the FTC, AdvoCare rewarded distributors for recruiting other distributors to spend large sums of money pursuing the business opportunity.
 The majority of distributors either made no money or lost money.
 AdvoCare and its former chief executive agreed to pay $150 million to compensate some distributors and buy back unsold inventory from distributors who chose to leave.
 They also agreed to a ban from all multi-level marketing.
 Two of AdvoCare’s top promoters also settled with the FTC for $4 million, most of which was suspended, based upon their inability to pay, and were also banned from multi-level marketing.
-In a statement, CEO Patrick Wright denied the company had operated as a pyramid scheme.
+In a statement, former CEO Patrick Wright denied the company had operated as a pyramid scheme.
 Prior to the settlement, Advocare voluntarily moved from a multi-level marketing model to a single-level distribution or direct sales model.

+In May 2024, AdvoCare appointed Christina Helwig as its first female CEO.
+That same year, Helwig received recognition from the Dallas Business Journal for her leadership, and the company was named one of the "Best Places to Work" in Dallas.
+AdvoCare also continued its philanthropic activities through the AdvoCare Foundation, which awarded $330,000 in grants to nonprofits supporting families and children in 2024.
+The following year in June 2025, Brad Pace was appointed as Vice President of Regulatory & Compliance.